Kovach

 She always stayed in touch with her family.
 When we were younger, we visited the Shaws almost every summer.
 They had a farm home in the mountains of West Virginia where her brothers and sisters would bring their families.
 She regularly talked to her sisters and was close with Mary’s children, Sandra and Pete.
 Sandra would visit us a lot before she got married and started her own family.

 After Dad passed away in 2002, she stayed in Cocoa Beach until 2014.
-Her home was damaged by a hurricane in 2004.
-She spent several months visiting her family while Rick oversaw rebuilding her home.
+In 2004, a hurricane damaged her home.
+She spent several months visiting her family while Rick oversaw rebuilding it.
 In 2014, she relocated to Panama City, where Dave took care of her until her passing in 2019.